fredpolicarpo/portfolio/README.md

  - Show bank statement
  - Show balance
  - Adding contacts to make tansfer easier

+**IMPORTANT:**

-The features will be relased gradually to validate the disign/architectural decisions by measuring the effort to add new features.
+The features will be relased gradually to validate the disign/architectural decisions by measuring the effort to add and evolve features.

+The list above never will be completly developed, it must be increased as it is delivered, because it is necessary to have a long term vision of the product to verify that the software decisions are correct, and that the software life cycle keeps agile and sustainable with a good lead time.

 # Requirements
  - The Digital Wallet must use a third party software baas(bank as a service)